WSU-ACM/hackathon-site/README.md

 ## Notes
 - Remember that deploying the site won't delete any files that already exist in ```public_html```
 - Using ```scp``` isn't working properly on Ubuntu.
 It won't overwrite the minified css; a simple hack is to delete the minified css on the server, and then deploy.
 I'll try to fix this in the future.
+- As of 2021, node hates almost everything that this website uses.
+To properly build and deploy it, use node 10.23.3 and npm 6.14.11.